farisnsm/todofinder/README.md

 # usage in your own code
-Import todofinder into your code usin
+Import todofinder into your code using

 `const todofinder = require('./todofinder.js')`